|OS||OS Requirement||Download Link|

 ..cannot be used as the folder name.

-To view the details of a file, click its filename or right-click it and select Details.
-File details include file name, file size, modification time, access permission, storage class, ETag, headers, object address, and option to create a temporary link.
+To view the details of a file, click its filename or right-click it and select Detail.
+File details include filename, file size, modification time, access permission, storage class, ETag, headers, specified domain name, object location, and an option to create a temporary object URL.

-Each file stored in COS can be accessed through a specific link.
-If a file is private-read, you can request a temporary signature to generate a temporary access link with a certain validity period.
+Each file stored in COS can be accessed through a specific URL.
+If a file is private-read, you can request a temporary signature to generate a temporary access URL with a certain validity period.

 - Preview is available for images in most formats, .mp4 and .webm videos, and .mp3. and .wav audios.

-- File preview will incur downstream traffic.
-Please use it with caution.
+- Note that file preview will incur downstream traffic.

 To search for a file, enter the filename in the search box at the top right of the bucket.
-COSBrowser only supports prefix search.
+COSBrowser supports prefix search and fuzzy search.

 2. Set up a proxy to connect to the internet.

-2. Set the number of concurrent transfers, which is 5 by default
+2. Set the maximum number of concurrently transferred files, which is 5 by default.

-2. Set the number of concurrent parts to be transferred, which is 5 by default.
+2. Set the maximum number of concurrently transferred parts, which is 5 by default.